CyberFlameGO/svnpython/PCbuild/readme.txt

     You must install the NASM assembler from http://nasm.sf.net
     for x86 builds.
 Put nasmw.exe anywhere in your PATH.
+    Note: recent releases of nasm only have nasm.exe.
+Just rename it to nasmw.exe.

     You can also install ActivePerl from
         http://www.activestate.com/Products/ActivePerl/